kwabenaOwusu/CPRs-/README.md

 > ##  THINGS TO NOTICE

-* How does a simulation with-MPA of a given configuration (size, age, or/ and distance between two MPAs) compares with same simulation without-MPA  in terms of fish abundance and catch?
+* How does a simulation with MPA of a given configuration (size, age, or/ and distance between two MPAs) compares with same simulation without MPA  in terms of fish abundance and catch?
-* Does the speed of fish agent have any impacts on the conservation effects of an MPA of a specific configuration (size, age, or/ and distance between two MPAs) ?
+* Does the speeds of fish agents have any impacts on the conservation effects of an MPA of a specific configuration (size, age, and/or distance between two MPAs)?
-* Does the different cooperation levels (regulation of catchability) affects the conservation effects of an MPA of a specific configuration (size, age, or/ and distance between two MPAs) ?
+* Does the different cooperation levels affects the conservation result of an MPA of a specific configuration (size, age, and/or distance between two MPAs)?

 > ##  EXTENDING THE MODEL

+Next model version could include:
-* In this model, we do not include life-history traits of the fish agents.
-Try extending the model by implementation of multiple fish species with different behavioural attributes and life-history traits.
+* Multiple fish species with different behavioural attributes and life-history traits.
-* Complexity can be also added to fishing agents to investigate in more detail cooperative self-governance, which can be achieved with a variety of mechanisms, including monitoring, sanctioning, and reciprocity.
+* Complexity should be added to fishing agents to investigate in more detail the effects of cooperative self-governance, which can be achieved with a variety of mechanisms, including monitoring, sanctioning, and reciprocity.